 Betta fish are largely carnivores, though they will nip at leaf matter and other detritus every now and then.
 In order to keep your wild betta happy and healthy, you will want to give a protein-rich diet.

-In the wild, these fish mainly eat insects, insect larvae, and other small invertebrates that they might find floating in the water.
+In the wild, these fish mainly eat insects, insect larvae, and other small invertebrates they might find floating in the water.

 However, give your bettas some time to develop an appetite, and then they should start to eat.
 At the same time, it is good to supplement feedings with live, frozen, and freeze-dried foods.

-Breeding Betta unimaculata
+Breeding Betta Unimaculata

 Once this pairing is established, the fish will intertwine and mate.
 Once the eggs have been fertilized, the female will help move the eggs into the male’s mouth.

-Fry can be fed larger foods immediately, though should not be fed too much as this can easily cause intestinal issues; water changes should also be continued to keep water quality pristine.
+Fry can be fed larger foods immediately, though they should not be fed too much as this can easily cause intestinal issues; water changes should also be continued to keep water quality pristine.

-We all know the many shapes and sizes that Betta splendens comes in, but what about all the other species of Betta that can go in the home aquarium?
+We all know the many shapes and sizes that Betta Splendens comes in, but what about all the other species of Betta that can go in the home aquarium?

 Betta Unimaculata is a unique betta that has a long, snake-like appearance and keeps young in its mouth!
 These fish are much less aggressive than other bettas and can be kept in larger groups.